USDA Guarantee Fees: What Are They And How Do They Work?

 Note: As of July 6, 2020, Rocket Mortgage® is no longer accepting USDA loan applications.

-A USDA loan is part of a mortgage loan program that helps prospective home buyers purchase homes in rural, and in some cases, suburban areas.
+A USDA loan is part of a mortgage loan program that helps prospective home buyers purchase homes in rural, and in some cases suburban, areas.
 The U.S. Department of Agriculture (USDA) backs USDA loans, which means that the government insures or guarantees the loan.
-It doesn't mean that the government issues the loan – a lender still issues the loan.
-However, the USDA protects the mortgage lender against losses if you fail to repay your loan.
+The USDA protects the mortgage lender against losses if you fail to repay your loan.

-When you get a USDA loan, you pay an upfront guarantee fee and annual fee.
+With a USDA loan, you’ll pay an upfront guarantee fee and annual fee.

-The lender usually passes the nonrefundable upfront fee cost to the borrower.

-A USDA loan guarantee fee helps enable the USDA to make these mortgages available and essentially functions as mortgage insurance for a USDA loan.
+The USDA loan guarantee fee helps enable the USDA to make these mortgages available and essentially functions as mortgage insurance for a USDA loan.

-The upfront guarantee fee is equal to 1% of the loan amount.
+The upfront guarantee fee for 2023 is equal to 1% of the loan amount.
 The annual fee is equal to 0.35% of the loan amount.
 If you have trouble calculating your USDA guarantee fee, look into using a USDA guarantee fee calculator, which can be of great assistance.

 Upfront Guarantee Fee

-In order to get a USDA loan, you must pay an upfront guarantee fee.
-This fee is usually added to the initial loan amount and paid at closing.
+To get a USDA loan, you must pay the upfront guarantee fee, which is usually added to the initial loan amount and paid at closing.

-The new USDA guarantee fee in 2021 costs 1% of the loan amount.
-This means that if you have a $200,000 home loan, for example, your total loan amount would become $202,000.
+The upfront USDA guarantee fee in 2023 is 1% of the loan amount, as noted.
+So, if you have a $200,000 home loan, for example, your total loan amount would become $202,000.
 In earlier years, the percentage required for the upfront USDA guarantee fee was significantly higher.

 Annual USDA Loan Fee

 The annual fee is usually financed into your loan.
-The annual fee currently costs 0.35% of the loan amount for 2021.
-You will pay this fee monthly along with your monthly mortgage payment throughout the life of your loan.
+As noted already, annual fee for 2023 is 0.35% of the loan amount.
+You’ll pay this fee monthly as part of your monthly mortgage payment until the loan is paid in full.

 The Bottom Line: USDA Home Loans And Guarantee Fees